List of English words of Japanese origin

 Words of Japanese origin have entered many languages.
-Some words are simple transliterations of Japanese language words for concepts inherent to Japanese culture, but some are actually words of Chinese origin that were first exposed to English via Japan.
+Some words are simple transliterations of Japanese language words for concepts inherent to Japanese culture.
 The words on this page are an incomplete list of words which are listed in major English dictionaries and whose etymologies include Japanese.
 The reverse of this list can be found at List of gairaigo and wasei-eigo terms.